Eye For Film >> Movies >> Two For Joy (2018) Film Review

 Début feature director Tom Beard keeps the action deliberately low key and Norfolk alumnus Tim Sidell provides cinematography that creates an atmosphere at once moody and stubbornly ordinary. the combined effect is to remind us that there are hundreds, perhaps thousands of families out there like this, very few of which are getting the help they really need.
 Shot differently, the same story might easily have been given a Disney-style gloss and presented as a take on people discovering the importance of family; as it is, it appeals to viewer prejudices about those who don't work and don't look after themselves, about the parents everybody likes to blame when kids cause trouble, but the ever-reliable Morton overturns all this with her heartfelt performance.
 Emotionally distant as she is throughout most of the film, it's impossible not to root for her.

 Morton aside, the one to watch here is Ramsey.
 This was the first feature film she appeared in but her growing body of work suggests that she's likely to emerge as one of the standout talents of her generation.
 She has all the more room to shine opposite Skelton, as he holds emotion back until the final scenes, only then showing us what he's capable of.
 This impressive cast is what keeps the film engaging even during its grimmest scenes.
 It's an evocative portrait of grief that finds tension in the ordinary en route to a harrowing conclusion.

-Two For Joy can be pre-ordered on iTunes.Reviewed on: 09 Feb 2019
+Two For Joy is now available to buy on iTunes.Reviewed on: 09 Feb 2019